ChemAxon European User Meeting, Budapest, March 20-22, 2018

-Driving efficiency and innovation in R&D
+Driving efficiency and innovation in R and D

 Joe Donahue, Managing Director, Global Life Sciences R&D at Accenture, presented some industry challenges and suggested a solution.
 Over the past two years, Accenturehas engaged with over 40 organizations to further understanding of these organizations' research informatics challenges, and needs for support.
 Pharma needs to stop following one-directional approaches: no more repeat experimentation, manual data collation, data silos, and long software implementations.
 The industry needs a decrease in infrastructure costs, and an increase in externalization.
 R&D IT budgets cannot keep up the vast amount of data that now has to be collected, and lots of out of date software is being used.
 Collaboration is now critical.

 Research support in the future must involve global data accessibility, and end-to-end data management; a secure environment to enable collaboration agility; advanced decision support using machine learning and AI; modern user interfaces; platforms for rapid application deployment and development; and a multi-tenant, open cloud platform, and shared cost structure.